-Population ageing and growing longevity have been continuously increasing the demand for long term care and for skilled care professionals in the European region.
-To prepare for this surge in demand, long-term care services need to be continually expanded and adjusted, to be able to maintain high quality while securing access for all.
-Apart from ensuring access to appropriate care, it is equally important to uphold the dignity and highest possible level of autonomy and self-determination of older persons across long-term care settings.
+Population ageing and growing longevity have been continuously increasing the demand for long-term care and for skilled care professionals in the UNECE region.
+To prepare for this surge in demand, long-term care services need to be continually expanded and adjusted, while ensuring access for all and maintaining high quality.

 The policy seminar, attended by 44 individuals from 19 different member States, provided a space for discussion and experience exchange on the topic of quality long-term care between members of the Standing Working Group on Ageing and other stakeholders.The discussions focused on the main determinants of quality in long-term care, the key challenges associated with them, along with specific mechanisms and tools for ensuring quality.

 A background paper prepared for the seminar includes specific policy examples from UNECE member States aimed at improving quality in long-term care.